TriangularDev/Infinite-storage-hack/README.md

 Figure it out.
 If it was hard to write it should be hard to execute.
 Just kidding, I wonder how many low attention-span 12 year olds clicked off.

+### Disclaimer
+This is a really bad idea and you shouldnt use this to store important files.
+It can cause data loss.
+Only use it on files you don't mind losing.
+You should upload the video to a throwaway account.

 ### Install dependencies

 Install Python3.
 If you ran python scripts before or you ran suspicious shit from a user on discord, then you probably have Python.